redouard2/Azure-SOC/README.md

 ## Conclusion

 In this project, a mini but effective honeynet was constructed in Microsoft Azure, and log sources were integrated into a Log Analytics workspace.
 Microsoft Sentinel was configured to trigger alerts and create incidents based on the ingested logs.
 Additionally, metrics were measured in the unsecured environment before security controls were applied and after implementing security measures.
-After implementing more robust security controls, there was a 34% reduction in Windows Security Events, a 77% reduction in Linux Events, and a 54% reduction in security alerts, incidents, and malicious inbound network traffic.
+After implementing more robust security controls, for week 1, there was a 34% reduction in Windows Security Events, a 77% reduction in Linux Events, and a 54% reduction in security alerts, incidents, and malicious inbound network traffic.
+For week 2, there was a 53% reduction in Windows Security Events, a 99.99% reduction in Linux Events, and a 100% reduction in security alerts, incidents, and malicious inbound network traffic.